SerJG/Interestingnesa/README.md

 # Interestingness

-ND: Add you Flickr API key to NetworkAPI.apiKey in Utils/Helpres.swift file
+1. Add your Flickr API key to NetworkAPI.apiKey in Utils/Helpres.swift file
+2. Launch the app